kusoroadeolu/SmartCommit/README.md

 #### You need a PAT token to use the direct run command with https.
 You can get one from Settings -> Developer Settings -> PAT token on your GitHub account
 #### You can choose which file extensions you want to exclude when generating diff commit messages by adding the file extensions in the exclude array in the config file.
 E.g. exclude: [".md"] -> This will exclude .md files from being processed when creating commit messages
 #### You can also change your default commit context mode in your config file to prevent always setting it when you want to suggest commit messages
+#### IMPORTANT!!!!
+Always ensure you add your config file to gitignore to prevent exposing your secret API/PAT keys

 ### FEATURES ILL CONSIDER FOR LATER
 #### Global config files to avoid constant re-config unless the user explicitly enables it